datalad-handbook/book/docs/basics/101-127-procedures.rst

 with the help of a procedure.
-Especially in the case of trainees and new users, applying procedures instead of doing relevant routines "by hand" can help to ease working with the dataset, as the use case :ref:`supervision` showcases.
+Especially in the case of trainees and new users, applying procedures instead of doing relevant routines "by hand" can help to ease working with the dataset, as the use case :ref:`usecase_student_supervision` showcases.